scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-records.md

 array
 ```

 Combining columns into arrays is a metadata-only operation, which does not scale with the size of the dataset.
-The second example is faster because it only requires Numba to fill NumPy arrays, which it's designed for, without involving the machinery of [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) to identify types at runtime.
+The second example is faster because it only requires Numba to fill NumPy arrays, which it's designed for, without involving the machinery of {class}`ak.ArrayBuilder` to identify types at runtime.